weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 [, Ss, du = [ sy du + ) so du,

-and (73) follows if we let n — co and appeal to Theorem 11.28.
+and (73) follows if we let n - co and appeal to Theorem 11.28.
 320 PRINCIPLES OF MATHEMATICAL ANALYSIS

 Next, suppose f; = 0,f, <0.
 Put
 A={x|f(x) 20}, B={x|f(x) <0}.
-Then f, f;, and —f, are nonnegative on 4.
+Then f, f;, and -f, are nonnegative on 4.
 Hence
 (74) [ fdu=[ rau (~frdu=] fau~][ fd

-Similarly, —f, f;, and —f, are nonnegative on B, so that
+Similarly, -f, f;, and -f, are nonnegative on B, so that

 [[Crydu=] fidut[ (=Ndn.
 or